zimo1412/zimo1412.github.io/content/projects/_index.md

 title: "Projects"
 ---

-Below are some projects I completed in my spare time.
+Below are some of my side projects.
 Feel free to explore and provide feedback.